yaoyangdi/flash_sales/README.md

 ### Scenario

-The scenario involves a retailer providing customers with limited chances to purchase limited edition sneakers.
+The scenario involves a retailer offering products with limited time and stock to allow customers to buy them on a good budget.

 It comes with the following **characteristics**: